 Leadership is a critically important aspect of any endeavor that involves a group of humans to coordinate towards a common objective.

 Leadership tends to be embedded with a lot of other things that aren't leadership so there are some distinctions about work, management and communication that we need to make before we jump into leading others.

 Technical vs Adaptive Work

 Technical work is mostly "solve for X" kind of work - learning a framework or a technique to solve a specific kind of problem and then applying it.

 This is different than adaptive work: building one's capacity to perform one's duty and craft under increasing levels of stress - to adapt to the situation at hand in order to continue performing highly.

 At an IC level, adaptive work is about doing one's job - coding, designing, whatever - under pressure from higher-ups, or in the face of personality clashes with peers, and personal life.

-The moment you transition from IC to leadership, the game changes irrevocably: it's adaptive work all the way down.
+The moment you transition from individual contributor to leadership, the game changes irrevocably: it's adaptive work all the way down.